xyz27900/kayak/docs/api/cypress/configuration.md

 # Cypress Configuration

-Configuration in an object which has to be exported from `kayak.config.js` or `kayak.config.ts` file — depending on the language you use.
+Configuration is an object which has to be exported from `kayak.config.js` or `kayak.config.ts` file — depending on the language you use.

 For better IDE support, you can use the `defineConfig` function from the `@kayak/cypress` package.